“gotcha day” is just the beginning

 childhood years

 During childhood, adoptees begin developing a greater understanding of what adoption means and how their story differs from those around them.
-Even when children are not openly asking questions, they are still absorbing emotional cues surrounding adoption: whether it feels safe to talk about, whether differences are acknowledged, and how others respond to their story.
+Even when children are not openly asking questions, they are often paying close attention to how adoption is talked about, whether difficult feelings are welcomed, and how the adults around them respond.

 adolescent years

-Adolescence is already a critical stage for identity development, and for adoptees, that process can be even more layered.
-Questions surrounding who they are, where they come from, and why they were placed become more emotionally important during this stage of life.
+Adolescence is already a difficult stage for identity development, and for adoptees, that process can be even more layered.
+Questions about who they are, where they come from, and why they were placed for adoption often become more emotionally important during this period.

 Many adoptees begin thinking more seriously about biological family or searching for information about their background and history.
 This may lead to feeling torn between loyalty to their adoptive family and curiosity about their biological family.

-When adoption-related conversations feel emotionally off-limits within families, adolescents may begin internalizing the idea that their questions or feelings are hurtful, disloyal, or wrong, which can intensify shame, secrecy, or emotional isolation.
+When adoption-related conversations feel emotionally off-limits within families, adolescents may begin internalizing the idea that their questions or feelings are hurtful, disloyal, or wrong.
+Over time, this can contribute to shame, secrecy, or emotional isolation.

 emerging adulthood